platformbuilds/mirador-core/docs/_build/html/_sources/deployment.md.txt

 ### Schema Initialization

 The application will automatically create and migrate the database schema on startup.
-For manual schema management:
+For manual KPI management:

 ```bash
 # Run schema migrations